The Polish Lithuanian Period

 There is not much published in English about Jewish life in Mlynov (or Mervits) before the Russian period which began between 1792–1795 with the Second Partition of Poland.
 This is in part because Mlynov and Mervits were such small places off the beaten track.
 More is written about the cities closer to them, like Dubno, Rivne and Lutsk, and we can sometimes learn more about what life might have been like by reading about those cities nearby.

 We don’t know if any of Jewish families that today we associate with Mlynov or Mervits were already present in the towns by then or moved into the area later.
-The now available translation of Russian census documents from Mlynov, the 1850 Revision List and the 1858 Revision List indicate that a number of the families we know of as "from Mlynov" and "from Mervits" were already there by the 1830s, and probably when the area became part of Russia.
+The now available translation of Russian revision lists from Mlynov (for the years 1850 and 1858) and for Mervits (for 1850 and 1858) indicate that a number of the families we know of as "from Mlynov" and "from Mervits" were already there by the 1830s, and probably when the area became part of Russia.

 The Earliest Ancestors

-In fact, the earliest individuals we know about from family memories and oral traditions, typically great or “great great” grandparents of those living today in 2019, were born in Mlynov and Mervits in the mid-19th century, sometime around 1845–1860.
-In several cases, those ancestors who were known only by their names and perhaps a photo, appear in the censuses ("revision lists") for 1850 and 1858, which have now been translated.
-We see that a number of families known later from Mlynov or Mervits later were already there by 1850 (e.g. Bergers, Fishmans, Gelbergs, Grubers, Schuchmans, and others).
-Some families had not yet arrived (e.g. the Goldsekers, Schwartzes).
+The earliest individuals we know about from family memories and oral traditions, typically great or “great great” grandparents of those living today in 2019, were born in Mlynov and Mervits in the mid-19th century, sometime around 1845–1860.
+In several cases, those ancestors who were known only by their names and perhaps a photo, appear in Russian revision lists (which are like censuses) for 1850 and 1858, which have now been translated.
+A number of families known later from Mlynov or Mervits later were there already by 1850 (e.g., Bergers, Fishmans, Gelbergs, Grubers, Schuchmans, and others).
+Other families had not yet arrived (e.g. the Goldsekers, Schwartzes).
 We also find names of families that are not known from descendants or later sources and may have migrated away.

-Below is a list of the ancestors that families still recall today and their estimated dates of birth, based on the Russian censuses ("revision lists"), birthdate of their eldest child, or their immigration papers.[1]
+Below is a list of the ancestors that families remember and their estimated dates of birth, based on the Russian "revision lists," the birthdates of their eldest child, and/or their immigration papers.[1]
+Guestimates of birthdates of others are listed here.

-*Note: An asterisk by the name indicates they appear in one of the revision lists .[2]
+*Note: An asterisk by the name indicates they appear in one of the revision lists and a link to their family name in revision lists is provided if available.

 *Berger, Nuta Bir – 1825.

 The name Nuta-Bir Berger is remembered by descendants as the ancestor of the Berger family line in Mlynov.
-There is a Nuta-Bir Berger who appears in the 1858 revision list as age 33.
+A man named Nuta-Bir Berger appears in the 1858 revision list as age 33.
 He is the head of household, and born in 1825.
 He is married with three daughters.
-It is not certain if this is the same Nuta-Bir Berger remembered by Berger descendants since none of the sons of Nuta-Bir we know about (Wolf, Tevel, Ben Zion) are born yet in this 1858 census.
+It seems plausible that this Nuta Bir in the 1858 revision is either the same ancestor remembered by Berger descendants who migrated to Chicago and Israel or was a relative of his.
+It is not clear because none of the sons of Nuta-Bir we know about from descendants (Wolf, Tevel, Ben Zion) are born yet in this 1858 census.
 We do know that one son, Ben Zion Berger, was born in about 1865, so it is plausible this Nuta Bir (born in 1825) was his father.
-However, we don't know with certainty the birth years of the other sons (Wolf and Tevel).
-In any case, it seems plausible that this Nuta Bir in the 1858 revision is either the same ancestor remembered by Berger descendants or an earlier ancestor of in the line of the Berger descendants who ended up in Chicago (descendants of Ben Zion and Wolf) and in Israel (descendants of Wolf and Tevel).
+Unfortunately, we don't know with certainty the birth years of the other sons (Wolf and Tevel).

 Demb, Israel Jacob – ~1849.

-Was brought to Mlynov from Ludmir to marry Rivka (Gruber) according to the memoir of Clara Fram, one of his granddaughters.
+According to family memories, Israel Jacob Demb was brought to Mlynov from Ludmir to marry Rivka (Gruber) according to the memoir of Clara Fram, one of his granddaughters.
 Consistently with that memory, he does not appear in the 1850 or 1858 revision lists.
-He was in Mlynov by 1864 when they had their first daughter.
+But his wife Rivkah Gruber does appear in the lists (see discussion of Moshe Gruber below).
+Israel Jacob Demb, therefore, must have arrived in Mlynov between 1858 the date of this revision list and 1864 when they had their first daughter.

 Getzel and Ida were the pioneers to Baltimore from Mlynov.
 Getzel's US census records suggest he was born in 1862-1864.
 His wife Ida (Chaya's) records suggests she was born in 1863.
 They do not appear in the Mlynov census records.
 According to descendants, Getzel was from Demydivka but married Ida Rivitz who was living with her family outside Mlynov according to the memoir of Clara Fram.